Alex Grimes

 compass

-"A freak sea at the beginning of the month just off Rarotonga in the Cook Islands damaged the port float ... he [Alex] says he expects to be in the Cook Islands for two or three weeks ..."
+"(then) a freak sea ... just off Rarotonga ... damaged the port float ... he says he expects to be in the Cook Islands for two or three weeks before he sets off on the last leg to Auckland."

 "Pulling into Pape'ete, he was most impressed by the powered bicycles that went streaming by, ridden by Tahitian girls with long hair way down past their waists and all with flowers in their hair and wearing brightly coloured sarongs."